whu-gr/CommSimulator/README.md

 ### Installation

 Please refer to [instantRM](https://github.com/NVlabs/instant-rm) and [mitsuba3](https://github.com/mitsuba-renderer/mitsuba3) for installation instructions.
+We recommend using [Virtualenv](https://virtualenv.pypa.io/en/latest/) to manage Python environments.
+Suppose the virtual environment for InstantRM is located at `~/venv`, and Mitsuba3 is installed in `~/mitsuba3`.

+Git clone this repository to folder `~/CommSimulator/src`.

-Install [ROS Noetic](https://www.ros.org/) and use catkin tools to make this repository
+Install [ROS Noetic](https://www.ros.org/) and use [catkin tools](https://catkin-tools.readthedocs.io/en/latest/) to build this repository.

-Change the file paths in the code to your actual path, with the current path being `/home/docker-user`.
+Change the file paths in the python code to your actual path, with the current path being `~/`.

 ### How to Run